 Carol is a friend I met fifteen years ago while playing soccer.
-Over the years, we’ve played on several teams together – indoor, outdoor, women’s, co-ed, 6v6, 11v11, tournaments.
+Over the years, we’ve played on several teams together including indoor, outdoor, women’s, co-ed, 6v6, 11v11, tournaments.
 We co-captained a women’s team for ten plus years before relinquishing our duties to join an Over 30 team, as nearing 40 we were competing against players 20 years our junior.

 Shakey’s real name is Joel.
-I’m told his fellow fraternity brothers nicknamed Shakey after a game of poker at the University of Texas Kappa Sig house…the stakes were high.
+I’m told his fellow fraternity brothers nicknamed Shakey after a game of poker at the University of Texas Kappa Sig house.
+The stakes were high.
 Shakey and Jennalie live in Michigan where he owns a paper company that manufactures high quality paper squares used in animal cages at laboratories.

 I’ve never heard of such a market, but Shakey’s product fills the need.
 I’ve enjoyed watching the show, How It’s Made, but mostly because I’m fascinated by the machines designed to make the product.
 Shakey’s company has six identical machines that specialize in cutting the paper which were modified from a machine used to cut jeans.
 The jean material is used in Crane stationery and U.S. Money.
 I didn’t know Crane supplied the paper for U.S. money…simply fascinating.

 Shakey and Jennalie were such gracious hosts – touring us around the island, buying our meals, taking us fishing.
-It was so nice to see them and we had a wonderful visit.
+It was so nice to see them, and we had a wonderful visit.
 Thanks for opening your home to us!
 ETB

-Other posts about Florida You May Like
+Other Articles About Florida You May Like